mavenlink/design-system/src/components/form/form.md

 The `autoSave` prop determines the frequency of calling `onSubmit`.
 By default, the `onSubmit` callback only gets invoked when the form is submitted.
-However, setting `autoSave` will invoke the callback when there changes detected.
+However, setting `autoSave` will invoke the callback when changes are detected.

 ```jsx
 import Form from '@mavenlink/design-system/src/components/form/form.jsx';